shwilliam/react-rubber-slider/README.md

 To start local development, simply install npm dependencies (`npm i`) and run `npm run build:watch` to watch ts files in `src/`.
 Built files can be found in `dist/`.

+## Testing

+To run existing tests locally, run the command `npm t`, or `npm run test:watch` for watch mode.

 ## Demo

 To run the demo, ensure you have run the build script and have a `dist` dir in your project root.
 Then run `npm run demo:setup` to copy these to the demo and `npm run demo` to start it locally.